 These are extraordinary claims which deserve to be underlined: In principle, conformal prediction can offer well-calibrated intervals, regardless of the prediction model we use, and even if that model is misspecified.

 There are four main caveats to this.
-First, the conformal prediction algorithms implemented in marginaleffects are designed for exchangeable data.6 They do not offer coverage guarantees in contexts where exchangeability is violated, such as in time series data, when there is spatial dependence between observations, or when there is distribution drift between the training and test data.
+First, the conformal prediction algorithms implemented in marginaleffects are designed for exchangeable data.10 They do not offer coverage guarantees in contexts where exchangeability is violated, such as in time series data, when there is spatial dependence between observations, or when there is distribution drift between the training and test data.
 Second, these algorithms offer marginal coverage guarantees, that is, they guarantee that a random test point will fall within the interval with a given probability.
 Below, we show an example where the prediction interval covers the right number of test points overall, but is not well calibrated locally, in different strata of the predictors.
-Different algorithms have recently been proposed to offer class-conditional coverage guarantees (see (Din2023?) for an example).
+Different algorithms have recently been proposed to offer class-conditional coverage guarantees (see Ding et al. (2023) for an example).
 Third, the width of the conformal prediction interval will typically depend on the quality of the prediction model and of the score function.
 Finally, the score functions implemented in marginaleffects simply take the residual—or difference between the observed outcome and predicted value.
 This means that the type argument must ensure that observations and predictions are on commensurable scales (usually type="response" or type="prob").

 TODO: more details on the CV+ algorithm